Salford: Transport

 Electric trams were a common sight in early 20th century Salford, and had from 1901 replaced the earlier horse-drawn vehicles.
 A network of lines crossed the region, with coordinated services running through Salford, Manchester and the surrounding areas.
 Many served the new suburban housing and industrial developments built at the time, but in 1947 they were withdrawn in favour of more practical services – buses.
 The city is served by a complex road infrastructure, with connections from the M602 motorway to several major motorways, and A-roads including the A57 Regent Road and the A6042 Trinity Way.
 Salford City Council has also created both advisory and mandatory cycle lanes across the city.

-Public transport in Salford is now co-ordinated by Transport for Greater Manchester (TfGM), a county-wide public body with direct operational responsibilities such as supporting (and in some cases running) local bus services, and managing integrated ticketing in Greater Manchester.
+Public transport in Salford is now co-ordinated by Transport for Greater Manchester (TfGM), a combined authority area-wide public body with direct operational responsibilities such as supporting (and in some cases running) local bus services, and managing integrated ticketing in Greater Manchester.
 Salford City Council is responsible for the administration and maintenance of public roads and footpaths throughout the city.
 The city is served by two railway stations, Salford Central and Salford Crescent.
 Most train services are provided by Northern Trains, although Salford Crescent is also served by TransPennine Express.
 Buses run to destinations throughout Salford, the City of Salford, across Greater Manchester and further afield: Pendleton is served by a route to Preston and Blackpool.

 The Eccles line of the Manchester Metrolink runs through Salford, with stations at Exchange Quay, Salford Quays, Anchorage, Harbour City, Broadway, Langworthy, Weaste and more recently MediaCityUK.
 The line was opened in two stages, in 1999 and 2000, as Phase 2 of the system's development.